Theatre | Media Performance & Production | Costuming & Cosplay | Theatre Education | Musical Theatre

-FSU Theatre is home to a BA in Theatre, with minor offerings in Theatre and Dance and certificates in General Theatre, Musical Theatre, and Dance.
-We produce an annual season of mainstage shows, including children's drama, musical theatre, African American drama, Classics and Play in a Day.
+FSU Theatre is home to a BA in Theatre with concentrations available in Media Performance, Media Production, Costuming & Cosplay, and Education (non-licensure), or students may pursue general theatre studies instead of a specific focus.
+We offer minors in Theatre, Dance, Costuming & Cosplay, as well as undergraduate certificates General Theatre, Musical Theatre, and Dance.
+We produce an annual season of mainstage shows, including children's drama, musical theatre, African American drama, classics, Play in a Day, and screen performances.
 Our program is led by world-class faculty with strong ties to the professional field.
 With deep ties to the professional theatre community in and around Fayetteville, our program maximizes student potential.

 Why Choose Theatre?